Pepp38/Savior/README.md

 Savior is a lightweight autosave engine for web forms.
 It silently captures the user’s input and restores it after a tab close, page refresh, back/forward navigation, or browser crash.

-Goal: keep users from losing what they write — no backend, no heavy setup, no friction.
+Goal: keep users from losing what they write, no backend, no heavy setup, no friction.

 ---